Outcome of David Budden's Navier-Stokes Lean proof claim

 If his proof is validated as correct, resolves to that option regardless of any intermediate mistakes, bugs, or drama along the way.

-If he loses the bet, resolves to the option that most closely describes the primary failure mode of his Lean proof.
+If not, resolves to the option that most closely describes the primary and most basic failure mode of his Lean proof.

 Market extends if still under serious review.